-- All internship sites should allow students to do video and/or audio recording to ensure adequate supervision.
+All internship sites should allow students to do video and/or audio recording to ensure adequate supervision.
 If video or audio recording is not allowed by the site, the student should notify the ULM Internship Coordinator prior to starting the practicum or internship placement process.
 Arrangements can possibly be made for other opportunities for students to be evaluated in their work with clients.
-Not allowing audio or video recordings, while not ideal, does not mean a site is excluded from being a student's Practicum or Internship site. - The student should collaborate with their site to ensure clients are provided with adequate informed consent regarding this process and have signed a release to be recorded.
-If the site does not have a consent release for recording, check in this document's appendix.
+Not allowing audio or video recordings, while not ideal, does not mean a site is excluded from being a student's Practicum or Internship site.

+The student should collaborate with their site to ensure clients are provided with adequate informed consent regarding this process and have signed a release to be recorded.